Microservice-API-Patterns/MDSL-Specification/docs/optionalparts.md

 ~~~

 <!-- removed 	| 'with' 'binding' downstreamBinding=[Provider])? // reference to Java protocol binding (optional) as well as vlingo enum TODO 4.0 adopt example  -->

+An example of an instance of such provider binding is:

 ~~~